theJayTea/WritingTools/README.md

 Note: Privacy policies may vary depending on the AI provider you choose.
 Please review the terms of service for your selected provider.

 ## 🐞 Known Issues
-1. (Potential fix being investigated) On some devices, Writing Tools does not work correctly with the default hotkey.
+1. (Being investigated) On some devices, Writing Tools does not work correctly with the default hotkey.
    To fix it, simply change the hotkey to **ctrl+`** or **ctrl+j** and restart Writing Tools.
    PS: If a hotkey is already in use by a program or background process, Writing Tools may not be able to intercept it.
 The above hotkeys are usualy unused.

 2. (Fix almost ready!)
-If you lock and unlock your PC, Writing Tools may not be able to detect your hotkey unless you relaunch it.

-3. (Fix almost ready!)
-Writing Tools may not work in Microsoft Word.
+On some devices, Writing Tools may not work in Microsoft Word.

-4. The initial launch of the `Writing Tools.exe` might take unusually long — this seems to be because AV software extensively scans this new executable before letting it run.
+3. The initial launch of the `Writing Tools.exe` might take unusually long — this seems to be because AV software extensively scans this new executable before letting it run.
 Once it launches into the background in RAM, it works instantly as usual.

 ## 👨‍💻 To Run Writing Tools Directly from the Source Code